Chace Crawford: 2006–2012: Beginnings and Gossip Girl

 In 2011, Crawford starred in the film Peace, Love & Misunderstanding alongside Jane Fonda and Catherine Keener.
 He portrayed a war-protesting butcher named Cole, a love interest of one of the main characters.
 In 2012, Crawford starred alongside Cameron Diaz and Jennifer Lopez in What to Expect When You're Expecting, directed by Kirk Jones.
 It is a film adaptation of the book of the same name by Heidi Murkoff.
 Crawford played Marco in one of the film's interlocking stories.
-His character reunited with an old flame after a turf war between their food trucks, and they embarked on a journey together in the wake of a surprise pregnancy.
+His character reunites with an old flame after a turf war between their food trucks, and they embark on a journey together in the wake of a surprise pregnancy.

 2013–present: Film roles and The Boys

 In January 2014, Crawford signed on to guest-star on the 100th episode of the Fox comedy-drama series Glee as Biff McIntosh, Quinn Fabray's (Dianna Agron) new boyfriend, which aired on March 18, 2014.
 In March 2014, Crawford landed the lead role of Cooper Pollard in the independent comedy Mountain Men.
-The film follows two brothers who do not get along as they take a trip to the mountain to look for their missing father, however they get stuck there and have no other choice but to work together to get back home.
+The film follows two brothers on a trip to the mountain to look for their missing father, but they get stuck there and have to work together to return home.
 The film co-stars Tyler Labine.

-In April 2014, it was reported that Crawford had landed the lead role of Jacob Martin in the psychological thriller film Eloise, directed by Robert Legato and written by Chris Borrelli.
-The film is about four friends who break into an asylum so Jacob could get an inheritance of the death certificate.
+In April 2014, it was reported that Crawford had landed the lead role of Jacob Martin in the psychological thriller film Eloise (2017), directed by Robert Legato and written by Chris Borrelli.
+The film is about four friends who break into an asylum so Jacob can get an inheritance of the death certificate.
 Once inside the asylum, they discover the truth about their tragic past.
-It also stars Eliza Dushku, Brandon T. Jackson, and PJ Byrne.
+It also stars Eliza Dushku, Brandon T. Jackson, and P.J.
+Byrne.
 On March 11, 2015, it was reported that Crawford had been cast in ABC's primetime soap opera Blood & Oil, portraying the lead role of Billy LeFever.
 The series was cancelled after a short run of 10 episodes.

-In 2016, Crawford played the role Arthur Barone in the independent sports comedy-drama film Undrafted, written and directed by Joe Mazzello.
+In 2016, Crawford played the role of Arthur Barone in the independent sports comedy-drama film Undrafted, written and directed by Joe Mazzello.
 Based on the true story of a promising young baseball player, the project was filmed at Dunsmore Park in La Crescenta, California.
 Also that year, he had a minor role in the film Rules Don't Apply, written and directed by Warren Beatty.